rzwck/d2l-id/chapter_linear-networks/linear-regression-concise.md

 data_iter = load_array((features, labels), batch_size)
 ```

-Now we can use `data_iter` in much the same way as we called
-the `data_iter` function in :numref:`sec_linear_scratch`.
-To verify that it is working, we can read and print
-the first minibatch of examples.
-Comparing with :numref:`sec_linear_scratch`,
-here we use `iter` to construct a Python iterator and use `next` to obtain the first item from the iterator.

 Sekarang kita bisa memakai `data_iter` dengan cara yang sama seperti
 kita memanggil fungsi `data_iter` di :numref:`sec_linear_scratch`.
 Untuk memverifikasi bahwa ini bekerja dengan baik, kita bisa membaca dan mencetak